immerjs/immer/readme.md

 }
 ```

-## Limitations
+## Pitfalls

-* Currently, only tree shaped states are supported.
-Cycles could potentially be supported as well (PR's welcome)
-* Currently, only supports plain objects and arrays.
-Non-plain data structures (like `Map`, `Set`) not (yet).
-(PR's welcome)
+* Currently, Immer only supports plain objects and arrays.
+PRs are welcome for more language built-in types like `Map` and `Set`.

-## Pitfalls:

 * Immer only processes native arrays and plain objects (with a prototype of `null` or `Object`).
 Any other type of value will be treated verbatim!
 So if you modify a `Map` or `Buffer`  or whatever complex object from the draft state, it will be that very same object in both the base state as the next state.
 In such cases, make sure to always produce fresh instances if you want to keep your state truly immutable.
-* Make sure to modify the draft state you get passed in in the callback function, not the original current state that was passed as the first argument to `immer`!
-* Since immer uses proxies, reading huge amounts of data from state comes with an overhead.
-If this ever becomes an issue (measure before you optimize!), do the current state analysis before entering the `immer` block or read from the `currentState` rather than the `draftState`
+* Since immer uses proxies, reading huge amounts of data from state comes with an overhead (especially in the ES5 implementation).
+If this ever becomes an issue (measure before you optimize!), do the current state analysis before entering the producer function or read from the `currentState` rather than the `draftState`
 * Some debuggers (at least Node 6 is known) have trouble debugging when Proxies are in play.
 Node 8 is known to work correctly.

+## How does immer work?

+Read the (second part of the) [introduction blog](https://medium.com/@mweststrate/9d73d8f71cb3).

 ## Performance